(last updated March 17, 2024)

 Admission limited to 125 people.
 This total includes paying & non-paying dancers, musicians, callers, children, and adults acting like children.
 (In short, everyone.)

-First time contra dancers get a coupon for free admission to their next dance.
+If this is your first contra dance ever you’ll get a coupon for free admission to your next dance.

 Coupon redemption limited to first five coupons on any single night.